Posted on January 13, 2022

 Let’s first cover the fundamental details about these two cross-platform app development technologies.

-It is a portable UI toolkit.
-To put in simple words, it’s a comprehensive app Software Development Kit or SDK, complete with tools and widgets.
+Flutter is a portable UI toolkit.
+To put it in simple words, it’s a comprehensive app Software Development Kit or SDK, complete with tools and widgets.
 Flutter allows cross-platform app development.
 It gives app developers an easy means for building and deploying visually appealing, natively-compiled apps for mobile, web, and desktop – all utilizing a single codebase.

 A team at Google created Flutter.
-However, as an open-source project, Google as well as the Flutter community contributes to its further development.
+However, as an open-source project, Google, as well as the Flutter community, contributes to its further development.

 Below is the list of famous apps made using Flutter: